Teachers’ and Champions’ Page

 Bicycle Safety Checklist [Microsoft Word]

-Article/Flyer about the Bike Rodeo and Requesting Parent Assistance [Microsoft Word]
+A Bike Rodeo Flyer & Requesting Parent Assistance [Microsoft Word]

-For information on after school bicycle safety classes, please visit the Santa Barba Bicycle Coalition’s website.
+For information on after school bicycle safety classes, please visit the Santa Barbara Bicycle Coalition’s website.
 Your Safe Routes to School coordinator can help you schedule a class at your school.

 More Online Resources